ng-Classic/ng-classic/aio/content/guide/styleguide.md

 **Why**? <br />
 Filtering and especially sorting are expensive operations.
-As Angular can call pipe methods many times per second, sorting and filtering operations can degrade the user experience severely for even moderately-sized lists.
+As Angular Classiccan call pipe methods many times per second, sorting and filtering operations can degrade the user experience severely for even moderately-sized lists.

 </div>